Katahdin Woods and Waters National Monument: Reactions

 Many people opposed the monument, with some concerned about federal intrusion into the lands of Northern Maine.
 One of the most vocal opponents to the creation of the national monument was Paul LePage, who became the state's Governor in January 2011.
 He called the monument "unilateral action against the will of the people, this time the citizens of rural Maine!"
 Local polling showed that a majority of local residents and businesses supported the monument's creation as a driver of economic opportunity in a region with decreasing industry.

 Before the designation, U.S. Senators from Maine, Angus King and Susan Collins, wrote a letter to President Obama outlining “serious reservations” about the proposal.
 Their opinions evolved into great support in years since.

 It was suggested that President Donald Trump could act to reverse the creation of the monument, a move local opponents wanted him to consider.
 Trump was critical of the monument's creation during 2016 campaign appearances in Maine.
 Supporters of the monument called the potential abolition a "destructive step".
 United States Secretary of the Interior, Ryan Zinke, did not recommend to President Trump in a December 2017 report for the monument to be shrunk or its creation reversed, instead advising that the monument's management and development plans be slightly changed.
 Trump did not make any changes to the monument.

 Many local business owners have since praised the order.
 A 2021 National Park Service report showed that visitors to Katahdin Woods and Waters National Monument in 2020 spent $2.7 million in communities near the park, with a cumulative local economic benefit of $3.3 million.

 In 2022, Senator King introduced a bill cosponsored by Senator Collins to expand the National Monument.

 Local concerns faded over as visitation increased and fears of eminent domain were unfounded.

-Background

-Human settlement in the region dates back 11,000 years, with Native peoples having relied on the woods and its waterways for their livelihood and even transportation.
-The Penobscot Indian Nation, along with other Wabanaki tribes, still regard the Penobscot River as an important landmark of their culture.

-The first recorded European exploration of the region occurred in 1793 with a survey commissioned by the Commonwealth of Massachusetts, of which Maine was still a part.
-Shortly after statehood in 1820, the Maine government began surveying the lands around the current national monument.
-For over 100 years, from the early 18th century to the late 19th century, logging was the primary industry in the area.

-The Maine Woods were made famous by the writings of Henry David Thoreau in the 1850s, and later saw such visitors as Theodore Roosevelt and Maine Governor Percival Baxter, who later designated the lands to the immediate west of the national monument to become Baxter State Park.